seankross/bookdown-start/docs/01-Theme1.md

 Teams are asked to submit their 7 day forecasts of NEON surface water temperature and/or dissolved oxygen measurements along with uncertainty estimates and metadata.
 Any NEON surface water temperature and/or dissolved oxygen data prior to the 7 days being forecasted will be provided and may be used to build and improve the forecast models.
 Other data (other than temperature and/or dissolved oxygen data provided from NEON) can be used so long as they are not from the 7 days being forecasted at the beginning of each month, that they are publicly available, and that teams provide access (minimum of URL, but ideally a script) to all teams in the challenge.

-Submissions of forecast and metadata will be through https://data.ecoforecast.org/minio/submissions/ using prescribed file formats described in the challenge theme documentation

-Forecasts will be scored and compared using the Continuous Ranked Probability Score, a metric that combines accuracy and uncertainty estimation (Gneiting, T., & Raftery, A. E., 2007).

 ## Data: Targets

 The R script for generating the evaluation and training data (i.e., targets) can be found at: https://github.com/eco4cast/neon4cast-aquatics